 If you have an excise duty permit and you would like Sylvie's to organize pallet transport for a destination within the EU, we offer also refrigerated transport.
 This gives you the opportunity to receive wines during a longer period of the year.
 If you require refrigerated transport to a country outside the EU, please ask us about your options.

 In order to be eligible to receive refrigerated transport deliveries, you need to be open continuously during office hours.
 You accept that variations in the expected delivery time could occur right up to the last minute, and that in B2B transport the driver will not let you know when delivery is impending.

 You are free to choose another method of transport at your own risk.

 Sylvie's insures shipping all-risk.
 All-risk means that during door-to-door transport, purchases are insured against breakage and theft up to the full value of the invoice.

 Sylvie's cannot detect if a wine is ‘corked’.
 The cost of any damage of this type cannot be recovered from the seller and cannot be insured against.
 Sylvie's explicitly offers no compensation for such damage.
 Prior to your purchases, it is your responsibility check the good name of the winemaker and the historical integrity of their production process.

-Damage to wine due to exposure to heat or cold is officially insured, but in practice it is so difficult to prove that damage claims fail.
-To prevent this damage, Sylvie's offers refrigerated transport where possible and only works with carriers who require a signature for a delivery.
-Sylvie's does not deliver under any circumstances if you are absent from the agreed delivery location.
-We will never leave your wines in locations in and around your home, such as an unguarded gazebo or under a carport.
+Damage to wine due to exposure to heat or cold is officially insured, but in practice it is so difficult to prove that damage claims tend to fail.
+To prevent this damage, Sylvie's offers refrigerated transport where possible, only dispatches wine based on Accuweathers forcast, and only works with carriers who always require a signature for a delivery.
+As a consquence, Sylvie's does not deliver under any circumstances if you are absent from the agreed delivery location.

 You can have your wines collected by a carrier of your choice.
 This can only be done by appointment and during office hours.